Start My Answer

 • Forgetting to Demand Proof.
 This is the biggest mistake.
 You don't know if Portfolio Recovery Associates is bluffing.
 Given their track record, that is highly likely.
 So, somewhere in your Answer, you need to demand verification for the amount they say you owe.

-If Portfolio Recovery has already filed a lawsuit against you, you should have received a court Summons and Complaint notifying you of the suit and listing all the specific claims against you.
+If Portfolio Recovery Associates has filed a lawsuit, then you should have received a court Summons and Complaint notifying you of the suit and listing all the specific claims against you.
 The first step to responding to a Portfolio Recovery Services lawsuit is to file a written Answer with the court.

 1. The Answer isn't the place to tell your side of the story in detail: At this point in the case, the burden of proof is on Portfolio Recovery Associates' shoulders—not yours.
 You don't have to give an elaborate explanation of your side of the story in your Answer.
 In fact, doing so can actually weaken your case.
 All you have to do is briefly respond to each claim listed in the Complaint and watch Portfolio Recovery squirm to prove their side.